Saša Ilić (footballer, born 1977): Return to Partizan

 On 22 May 2015, Ilić signed another one-year deal with Partizan.
 He recorded his 100th appearance for the club in UEFA competitions on 29 July 2015, coming on as a substitute in a 1–1 away draw with Steaua București.
 In April 2016, Ilić scored two braces in two home league wins over Radnik Surdulica (3–2) and Mladost Lučani (4–0).
 He also played the full 90 minutes in the final of the 2015–16 Serbian Cup, as Partizan won the game 2–0.

 On 10 June 2016, Ilić extended his stay with Partizan for another year.
 He became the club's most capped player of all-time on 22 October 2016, recording his 792nd appearance.
 On 27 December 2016, Ilić signed a new contract extension with Partizan which would keep him at the club until June 2018.
 He eventually celebrated his second domestic double with the club in May 2017, first as captain.

 On 5 November 2017, Ilić became the oldest scorer in Serbian SuperLiga history by converting a penalty in a 3–1 away win against Mačva Šabac.
 He also scored a crucial 90th-minute goal in the second leg of the Serbian Cup semi-finals versus Čukarički on 9 May 2018, helping Partizan win the tie on the away goals rule (aggregate score 4–4).

 On 23 May 2019, Ilić played his last official match for Partizan coming on as a late second-half substitute in a 1–0 win over Red Star Belgrade in the final of the 2018–19 Serbian Cup.
+The legendary captain of Partizan spent over twenty years at the club, albeit with interruptions.
+During that time, Saša Ilić broke many records; he registered 873 games, surpassing Momčilo Vukotić, and in the match against OFK Beograd played on 30 March 2014 he scored the 119th goal in the championship matches and thereby managed to overtake Stjepan Bobek.